AUDRUICQ CHURCHYARD AND EXTENSION

 Audruicq is a village and commune about 19 kilometres south-east of Calais.

-The churchyard extension is north-east of the church and near its western boundary are the graves of 7 soldiers from the United Kingdom, one of whom is not identified.
+The churchyard extension is north-east of the church and near its western boundary are the graves of 7 soldiers from the United Kingdom from World War Two.
+There is also one World War One U. K. burial in the churchyard who is commemorated on a private memorial.

 Audruicq is a village and commune about 19 kilometres south-east of Calais.

-The churchyard extension is north-east of the church and near its western boundary are the graves of 7 soldiers from the United Kingdom, one of whom is not identified.
+The churchyard extension is north-east of the church and near its western boundary are the graves of 7 soldiers from the United Kingdom from World War Two.
+There is also one World War One U. K. burial in the churchyard who is commemorated on a private memorial.

 World War One Burial